Social Systems Evidence

 “This seems a logical next step in our shared goal of bringing the world’s best evidence resource to those who need to address SDG-related challenges.”

-SSE provides policymakers the best evidence available, and can also be searched in several ways.
+SSE provides policymakers with the best evidence available, and can also be searched in several ways.
 It can also help policymakers identify economic evaluations.

 A global effort for global solutions